hausgold/factory_bot_instrumentation/README.md

 With the Instrumentation engine you allow external users to trigger your factories the same way via an API (HTTP request) or with preconfigured scenarios via an easy to use frontend.
-Thats it.
+That's it.

 ### Configuration